-According to a survey conducted by CICINotel, our Mature brand, JNBY, is considered the most unique and recognizable women's apparel designer brand in China, ranks the first in terms of brand awareness and enjoys the highest brand loyalty in terms of the number of customers with repeated purchases among top 10 women's apparel designer brands in China.
-We are expanding our brand portfolio as the Company evolves - a diverse and segmented brand portfolio allows us to offer products and services to consumers from across most age groups.
-Meanwhile, we have continued to launch new consumer scenarios or products, including "BOX+ Project" and "JNBY Group +" (multibrand collection stores), to provide consumers with more value-added services.
+Our products target at middle- and upper-income customers who seek to express their individuality through fashionable products.
+Our broad range of product offering and brand portfolio create a lifestyle ecosystem that enables us to address our customers' needs at different stages and scenarios of their lives, which in turn allows us to build a large, diversified and loyal customer base.
+We started our business in 1994 by selling women's apparel.
+According to a survey conducted by CIC $^{\scriptscriptstyle \rm [Note]}$ , our Mature brand, JNBY, is considered the most unique and recognizable women's apparel designer brand in China, ranks the first in terms of brand awareness and enjoys the highest brand loyalty in terms of the number of customers with repeated purchases among top 10 women's apparel designer brands in China.
+We expanded our brand portfolio between 2005 and 2011 to include CROQUIS (速寫), jnby by JNBY and LESS.
+During 2016-2019, we further launched various Emerging brands, such as POMME DE TERRE (蓬馬) and JNBYHOME, so that our product mixes could be more diversified and segmented and we could cover consumers of most age groups.
+Meanwhile, we have launched such new consumption scenarios or products as "Box Project" and "JNBY Group +" multi-brand collection stores to provide consumers with more value-added services.

-Taking into account our customers' purchasing patterns and information needs, we have established an omni-channel interactive platform comprising physical retail stores, online platforms and the WeChat-based social media interactive marketing service platform, with each platform playing a critical role in communicating with fans and transforming our potential fans into loyal fans.
-We aim to build up a "JNBY Fans Economy" strategy, which is based on the same philosophy of lifestyle.
+Taking into account our customers' purchasing patterns and information needs, we have established an omni-channel interactive ecosystem comprising physical retail stores, online platforms and WeChat-based social media interactive marketing service platform, with each component playing a critical role in attracting fans and transforming our potential fans into loyal fans.
+We aim to build up a "JNBY Fans Economy" strategy, which is based on a community of fans whose purchases are driven by their affinity to the lifestyle we aim to promote.
+As one of the most influential designer brand fashion houses in China, we have consistently emphasized sustainable and healthy development.
+While growing our own company and extending our corporate ideals, it is our obligation to contribute back to society.
+In order to contribute to the transformation of the industry and the world toward sustainability, we have incorporated more sustainable elements into our operations and have a dedicated organizational structure to ensure the implementation of corresponding work, setting goals and actively carrying out ESG governance activities in various areas such as environmental sustainability, product sustainability, talent sustainability, and social sustainability.